 Peer-reviewed publications

-J. Rexer.
+J. M. Rexer.
 2022.
 "The brides of Boko Haram: Economic shocks, marriage practices, and insurgency in Nigeria."
 The Economic Journal 132 (645) 1927-1977.

 Selected for special issue on the Economics of Conflict

-Grossman, G., S. Kim, J. Rexer and H. Thirumurthy.
+Grossman, G., S. Kim, J. M. Rexer and H. Thirumurthy.
 2020.
 "Political partisanship influences behavioral responses to governors' recommendations for COVID-19 prevention in the United States."
 Proceedings of the National Academy of Sciences, 117 (39) 24144-24153Op-Ed in USA Today

 Working papers